 Group 16

 Patrick Reed vs. Andrew Putnam.
 Reed spent the better part of Monday grinding on the range at Austin C.C.
 And naturally began working with David Leadbetter.
-Run, don’t walk, for the disappointed right here.
+Run, don’t walk, for the disappointment right here.